chinapedia/wikipedia.abstract.en/Page/MTV.md

 Logo and branding

-Mtvstationid.gifs used during the 1980s; this one was designed by Henry Selick.]]
+s used during the 1980s; this one was designed by Henry Selick.]]
 MTV's now-iconic logo was designed in 1981 by Manhattan Design (a collective formed by Frank Olinsky,[141] Pat Gorman and Patty Rogoff) under the guidance of original creative director Fred Seibert.
 The block letter "M" was sketched by Rogoff, with the scribbled word "TV" spraypainted by Olinksky.[142]
 The primary variant of MTV's logo at the time had the "M" in yellow and the "TV" in red.
 But unlike most television networks' logos at the time, the logo was constantly branded with different colors, patterns and images on a variety of station IDs.
 The only constant aspects of MTV's logo at the time were its general shape and proportions, with everything else being dynamic.[143]

 MTV launched on August 1, 1981, with an extended network ID featuring the first landing on the moon (with still images acquired directly from NASA), which was a concept of Seibert's executed by Buzz Potamkin and Perpetual Motion Pictures.[144]
 The ID then cut to the American flag planted on the moon's surface changed to show the MTV logo on it, which rapidly changed into different colors and patterns several times per second as the network's original guitar-driven jingle was played for the first time.
 After MTV's launch, the "moon landing" ID was edited to show only its ending, and was shown at the top of every hour until early 1986, when the ID was scrapped in light of the Space Shuttle Challenger disaster.
 The ID ran "more than 75,000 times each year (48 times each day), at the top and bottom of every hour every day" according to Seibert.[145]

-MTV_Logo_Refresh.png

 From the late 1990s to the early 2000s, MTV updated its on-air appearance at the beginning of every year and each summer, creating a consistent brand across all of its music-related shows.
 This style of channel-wide branding came to an end as MTV drastically reduced its number of music-related shows in the early to mid 2000s.
 Around this time, MTV introduced a static and single color digital on-screen graphic to be shown during all of its programming.